 Best Practice in Education Rounds (B.P.E.R) are a weekly accredited group learning activities held Tuesdays at 12pm.
 These presentations originate from St. Michael's Hospital, and are video cast to a number of GTA hospital locations as well as by direct webcast, and through the use of the Periscope App.
 BPER focus on topics of special interest to faculty involved in teaching and education.
 Past years presentations are archived on their website.
-BPER is co-sponsored and organized by the Centre for Faculty Development and https://centreforfacdev.ca/best-practice-in-education-rounds.
+BPER is co-sponsored and organized by the Centre for Faculty Development and The Wilson Centre.
+Further information can be found at https://centreforfacdev.ca/best-practice-in-education-rounds.